 How many of us use blame to excuse the way we behave?
 Blame is like anger.
 It allows a person to behave or act in a way that can be damaging and isn’t appropriate.

-We develop a thought pattern that sends our emotions into override, we lose self-control, we emotionally hurt others.
+We tend to develop a thought pattern that sends our emotions into overdrive, we lose self-control, the result being we go on to say hurtful things.
 There are many reasons why we do it, but primarily it’s because of how we feel.

-It’s important we learn the importance of taking responsibility for ourselves, without apportioning blame or lashing out.
+But it’s important we learn to take responsibility for ourselves, without apportioning blame or lashing out.
 Our struggles aren’t always someone else’s fault and whilst it’s not something we always think about, subconsciously we’re using blame as a means to control our life.

 That way we don’t have to take and accept responsibility.
-We use blame as a means of defence when we can’t admit to our mistakes.
-We also use blame as a means of failing to accept certain situations that have happened in the past, particularly around denial.
+We will use blame as a means of defence when we can’t admit to our mistakes.
+We will also use blame as a means of failing to accept certain situations that have happened in the past, as a way of denying them.

-When we recognise, deal with and begin to accept certain situations, we almost welcome accepting responsibility.
+But when we recognise, deal with and begin to accept certain situations, we almost welcome accepting responsibility.